EDI Working Groups and Networks

-This working group comprises ex-officio members with specific responsibility for departmental data, including Director of Graduate Studies, HR Manager, Research Administrator and Athena SWAN Co-ordinator.
+This working group comprises ex-officio members with specific responsibility for departmental data, including Director of Graduate Studies, HR Manager, Research Administrator and EDI Officer.
 The group was first set up in 2019 and its purpose it to capture and review data on a regular basis to identify trends, anomalies and data gaps.

 Internal members can view more information on the Data Monitoring Working Group intranet page (SSO required).

 This is a very informal support network for staff and students that self-identify as LGBTQ+.
-Group members are only known to each other and are introduced via the Athena SWAN Co-ordinator.
+Group members are only known to each other and are introduced via the EDI Officer.
 Membership remains anonymous to the rest of the department.

-Run by and for Postdocs, the Postdoctoral Society aims to promote interactions between postdocs to create a friendly network of skills and expertise and to welcome new postdocs to the Department.
+Run by and for researchers, The DPAG Researcher Society aims to promote interactions between postdocs, research assistants and other research scientists to create a friendly network of skills and expertise and to welcome new researchers to the Department.
 Members of the society sit on a variety of departmental committees, including the EDI Committee.
 Read more about the Society.